Bogdan8282/python-applications/README.md

 # My Python programs
 There is instructions on how to download and run the programs I created.
-Make sure you have Python and pip module, then clone this repository to your desktop.
+Make sure you have Python and pip module, then clone this repository to your device.

 ## Snake game
 Good old game.
 To run this, you are going to need pygame module, which can be downloaded by printing this in your console: